coardmiller/extended_psuedo_delta_neutral/README.md

 - `6NBS6TT7Y1SV2P53`
 - `E5ZYTD2FVXJA123W`

+# Pacifica BTC-ETH Hedge Bot

+This is a trading bot for the Pacifica DEX that implements a pseudo delta-neutral (market-neutral) long/short strategy on BTC-PERP and ETH-PERP.
+It aims to generate returns from the basis between the two assets while remaining hedged against overall market movements.

+The bot is data-driven, using historical price data to calculate a hedge ratio that determines the relative sizes of the long BTC and short ETH positions.

 ## Features

 - **Pseudo Delta-Neutral Strategy**: Goes long on BTC and short on ETH to hedge against directional market risk.
 While it aims to minimize directional risk, it's important to note that this is not a perfect delta-neutral hedge.